 Many of us have shallow and sensitive skin, which makes us more conscious about facing the sun, or even different climates.
 As a result, we are more prone to skin diseases owing to the UV rays or harsh elements in the water.

 Peppermint tea has antioxidants that can cure different skin ailments like sunburns, wrinkles, premature aging, low immunity against skin infections, and even cancer (3).
 Over time, it’ll soothe your skin allergy and irritation.
-The cooling property of peppermint reduces insect bites, rashes, skin inflammation, and burns.
+The cooling property of peppermint can help treat insect bites, rashes, skin inflammation, and burns.
+Consult your dermatologist in this regard.

 Peppermint Tea Benefits For Hair